kunal1300/Netflix_SQL_PowerBI_project/README.md

 In this Project, I perform data analytics on Netflix data

-   - split Tect to column
+   - split Text to column
    - Trim and separate Data
    - sort and filter Data
    - common Calculation (Sum,Avg,Max,Min)